Overcooked 2 review — No party is complete without a food fight

 Though I had a few minor quibbles over Overcooked 2’s garnishes, it’s overall a delectable followup.
 At times, I wondered why Ghost Town didn’t just release the new recipes and levels as DLC to its first title, but that doesn’t detract from the delightful new challenges and the convenience of new features like online co-op.

-Overcooked 2 balances to favor people who learn to work together.
+Overcooked 2 favors people who learn to work together.
 Many of the levels separate the players, forcing them to cooperate and share resources.
 It’s one of the most fantastic party games out there, one that reminds you that communication is part of the fun.

 Score: 85/100